Zetonna Dosage and Administration

 Corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infections of the respiratory tract; or in patients with untreated local or systemic fungal or bacterial infections; systemic viral or parasitic infections; or ocular herpes simplex because of the potential for worsening of these infections.

-Hypercorticism and Adrenal Suppression: When intranasal corticosteroids are used at higher than recommended dosages or in susceptible individuals at recommended dosages, systemic corticosteroid effects such as hypercorticism and adrenal suppression may appear.
-If such changes occur, the dosage of Zetonna Nasal Aerosol should be discontinued slowly, consistent with accepted procedures for discontinuing oral steroid therapy.
+Hypercorticism and adrenal suppression may occur when intranasal corticosteroids, such as Zetonna, are used at higher than recommended dosages or in susceptible individuals at recommended dosages.
+If such changes occur, the dosage of Zetonna should be discontinued slowly, consistent with accepted procedures for discontinuing oral steroid therapy.

 The replacement of a systemic corticosteroid with a topical corticosteroid can be accompanied by signs of adrenal insufficiency.
 In addition, some patients may experience symptoms of corticosteroid withdrawal, e.g., joint and muscular pain, lassitude, and depression.
 Patients previously treated for prolonged periods with systemic corticosteroids and transferred to topical corticosteroids should be carefully monitored for acute adrenal insufficiency in response to stress.
 In those patients who have asthma or other clinical conditions requiring long-term systemic corticosteroid treatment, rapid decreases in systemic corticosteroid dosages may cause a severe exacerbation of their symptoms.